We develop innovative IoT technology and system solutions to better manage the impact of human activities on freshwater and marine mammals.

-Generating and integrating relevant information related to industrial activities and the condition of mammals.
+Generating and integrating relevant information on industrial activities and the physical and emotional health of fresh water or marine mammals.

-Meeting current and anticipating future permit requirements to manage the ecological impact of industrial activities.
+Meeting current and anticipating future permit requirements to better manage the impact of industrial activities on the fresh water or marine habitat.

-Data analysis should inform the spatial planning of current or new industrial activities and infrastructure projects.
+Data analysis should inform the spatial planning of new industrial activities and infrastructure projects in the fresh water or marine environment.

 Ecological impact management

-Many of our rivers and oceans are occupied by fishing activities, shipping lanes, and energy infrastructure such as offshore wind facilities or hydro-electric dams.
+Many of our rivers and oceans are occupied by fishing activities, shipping lanes, and energy infrastructure such as offshore wind parks or hydro-electric dams.
 These industrial activities can negatively impact the living conditions of fresh water and marine mammals such as dolphins by producing noise, by blocking or altering migration routes, or by (indirectly) impacting the food chain.
-These industry sectors will need to meet the permit requirements related to ecological impact management in order to sustainably operate existing facilities or build new projects.
+These industry sectors need to meet the government’s permit requirements related to ecological impact management in order to sustainably operate existing facilities, or to build new projects.

-Water authorities and the industry sectors have a need to better understand the potential impact of their activities on these creatures.
-We develop solutions where different data streams are integrated in a central platform.
-Location specific field data is combined with findings from research related to the physical and psychological health or causes of death of these species.
+Water authorities as well as the industry have expressed a need to better understand the potential impact of their activities on these creatures.
+Frontier develops platform solutions to bring together and analyze different data streams.
+Field data is combined with findings from dissections of dead animals.
+The platform should provide more insight in the cause and effect relationships.
 Information on the actual presence and movements of these animals becomes more relevant as permit requires tighten up.
 That’s why we closely monitor the developments in aquatic tag devices and communication systems.

-The data analysis will be able to inform e.g. the spatial planning of new (energy) infrastructure projects, the possible rerouting of shipping lanes, or the adaptation of different fishing practices.
+It is expected that the data analysis will inform the spatial planning of new energy infrastructure projects, shipping lanes, and fishing activities.

 Key industry sectors impacting the living conditions of fresh water and marine mammals are: